 And if you know of one I missed and want to add it or correct the information, please let me know!

-The sugar maple tree will still grow further south, but would not produce enough sap to map maple syrup production commercially feasible.
+The other sugar maple trees will still grow further south, but won't produce enough sap to map maple syrup production commercially feasible.
 But the Sugar Maple does make an excellent ornamental tree, since the sugars in the sap help to produces ;leaves that make beautiful Fall colors each Autumn.
 And the wood from sugar maple is very hard which makes it an excellent choice for hardwood flooring, paneling, furniture, kitchen butcher blocks and even some musical musical instruments.

 So, while you won't find a maple syrup farm in ; you can enjoy the beauty of maple trees each Autumn.

 And if you are looking for local maple syrup, you might want local honey!
 Unlike maple syrup, it has health benefits, such as helping with allergies.
 There are many Apiaries, local honey beekeepers producing local honey in Oregon.
 See LocalHoneySources.org for one near you!